 Sound signature.
 The NT1 is even flatter than I thought.
 It’s literally a straight line on the graph until around 4k, where it rises slightly and then rolls off at around 15k.
-The NT1A’s graph is adventurous to say the least.
+The NT1A’s graph is adventurous, to say the least.
 There’s a rise between 100-200 Hz, followed by a mostly straight line until just before 2k.
-From then on, it rises, dips, rises a little before a peak just after 10k.
-This would explain it’s bright character overall.
-So in a nutshell, the NT1 is warmer and more vintage sounding, while the NT1A is brighter and more airy.
+From then on, it rises, dips, and rises a little before a peak just after 10k.
+This would explain its bright character overall.
+So in a nutshell, the NT1 is warmer and more vintage sounding, while the NT1A is brighter and airier.

 Price.
 The NT1 is a bit more expensive.